The objective is to (1) learn the concepts of electric field lines and equi-potential lines, and (2) use equi-potential lines to obtain field lines.

-8) Turn off the power, disconnect the voltmeter, and remove the tacks placed at the silver spots.
-Each student must obtain one sheet of white paper placed underneath the conducting paper with holes in it.
+8) Turn off the power, disconnect the voltmeter, and remove the tacks that were placed at the silver spots.
+Each student should obtain one sheet of white paper placed that were placed underneath the conducting paper that has got holes in it.

-9) Circle the location of each charge and mark it as (+) or (-).
+9) Circle the location of each charge and mark one as (+) and the other as (-).
 The holes forming each curve must then be connected by a pencil in an artistic way such that a nice curve is obtained and not a zigzag line.
-This means that the line that best fits the points (holes) must be drawn, even if the line (curve) does not exactly pass through each point.
+This means that the straight or curved line that best fits each series of points.
+Such straight or curved line does not necessarily pass through every single point.

-10) Once all equipotential lines are drawn, the field lines can be drawn keeping in mind that anywhere a field line crosses an equipotential line the angle must be 90˚.
-Choose a point on one of the equipotential lines and draw a tiny line segment that is perpendicular to that equipotential line at that point.
-You will notice that in order for the extension of that line segment to be perpendicular to other equipotential lines, it must nicely curve to meet this property.
-Try to extend that tiny line segment both ways, always perpendicular to equipotential lines, until they reach the point charges.
-Doing this, you will be done with one field line.
+10) Once all equi-potential lines are drawn, the field lines can then be drawn keeping in mind that anywhere a field line crosses an equi-potential line the angle must be 90 o.
+Choose a point on one of the equi-potential lines and draw a tiny line segment that is perpendicular to that equi-potential line at that point.
+You will notice that in order to extend that line segment from either end of it and still have it perpendicular to other equi-potential lines, it must nicely be curved to meet this property or requirement.
+Try to extend that tiny line segment both ways while keeping it perpendicular to other equi-potential lines until it reaches each of the point charges.
+Doing this, you will be done with the drawing of one field line.
 Draw a symmetric set of 10 field lines.
 The final result should be similar to Fig. 3.

 11) Repeat the same procedure for the other charge distribution shown in Fig. 5b.
-The final result should be similar to Fig. 4.
+Of course, the metal tacks for wire connection may be pushed in at the end spots shown in Fig. 5b.
+Your final drawing should be similar to Fig. 4.

 Comparison of The Results: